Anurag1101/Complex_Calc/README.md

     print(num1 * num2)   # Expected output: Product of the two complex numbers
     print(num1 / num2)   # Expected output: Quotient of the two complex numbers

-**Error Handling**:
+## Error Handling:

-The division method raises a ValueError if the denominator is zero, ensuring that the program does not attempt to divide by zero, which would result in an undefined operation.
+The division method raises a `ValueError` if the **denominator is zero**, ensuring that the program does not attempt to divide by zero, which would result in an undefined operation.

 **Requirements**: **Python 3.x**